 Last of all, we recommend staying in Japan for upwards of 2 weeks.
 I know this can’t be a reality for everyone but Kyoto became our favorite city in the world and Tokyo Disney Resort ended up with our two favorite theme parks in the world.
 Tokyo is incredible, as well, and there are other cities we haven’t made it to yet that we look forward to seeing.
 Obviously, a longer trip will up the price somewhat but not as much as a longer trip to Disney World or Southern California because the lodging and food costs are lower.

-For a couple, this puts a 2 week vacation split between Kyoto, Tokyo and Tokyo Disney Resort around $3,400 before any transportation is factored in.
-Add in a 7-day Rail Pass and it’s closer $3,800.
+For a couple, this puts a 2 week vacation split between Kyoto, Tokyo and Tokyo Disney Resort around $3,500 before any transportation is factored in.
+Add in a 7-day Rail Pass and it’s closer $3,900.
 Obviously, this isn’t factoring traveling with kids although that price wouldn’t go up by much.
-Likewise, if you’re traveling solo then the cost is more or less cut in half.
+Likewise, if you’re traveling solo then the cost is cut by $1,000, if not more.
 For a family of four, I think a 2 week vacation would be a little above $5,000 before airfare.

 Naturally, airfare is an expensive portion of this plan.
 Save up airline miles or credit card rewards and then the cost is not nearly as daunting.
 Even without those, there are certain flights that aren’t much more than flying stateside.
 Melissa and I saved our credit card rewards up for a year and barely paid anything for our airfare.